Vincibean/i9100/Instructions.md

 At this point one may ask why we first installed Philz Recovery to install the TWRP recovery instead of immediately installing the TWRP recovery.
 This is because the IsoRec kernel had to be flashed before the TWRP recovery.
 Only then can the TWRP Recovery be installed, otherwise it would not work correctly.

-Now comes the most important part, because to be able to install Lineage OS you have to adapt the file system of the Galaxy S2.
+Now comes the most important part, because to be able to install LineageOS you have to adapt the file system of the Galaxy S2.

 There is also a possibility to change the partitioning via a .pit file with Odin, but I find the variant presented here with Lanchon's script much easier and above all, you can do everything via TWRP.
 So you can continue with Lineage and the rest immediately after changing the partition.